 When will I find out if I made a group, and how do I get registered?

 Results will be posted here on this page by midnight on August 23.
 As soon as you sign up for an audition time and know that you are hoping to sing in an ensemble, you should immediately register (ask your advisor) for the “holding section” for vocal jazz ensembles (MULB 1820, Section 500), which guarantees that you have paid for the ensemble, then we will move you to the proper section or you will drop the class if necessary.

 Do I have to be registered for this class in order to sing in an ensemble?
 Can't I just audit the class for no credit?

 Sorry, but no auditing is allowed.
 Anyone who is placed in an ensemble MUST be registered for the class.
 No exceptions will be made.

 I’m graduating in December – that’s o.k. since this is only an audition for the fall semester, right?

-Anyone wishing to sing in Jazz Singers should plan to be available to make a commitment to ensemble for the entire academic year (two semesters).
-Again, exceptions may be made, but that’s not a guarantee, depending on the performance schedule of that ensemble.
-The other 3 ensembles will allow for the possibility of mid-year personnel changes.
-We may hold auditions again in finals week in December and/or right before classes start again in January to fill open spaces for second semester or to add people to ensembles.
+Yes.
+All ensembles will allow for the possibility of mid-year personnel changes.
+We hold auditions again in finals week in December and right before classes start again in January to fill open spaces for second semester or to add people to ensembles.